samrajkarnikar/UserManagementwithDotnet/README.md

       - password: 123Pa$$word.

-[The following functions can only be accessed by users with the SuperAdmin role assigned to them] -Add/View Available Roles: localhost:[Portno]/UserRoles -Manage Roles: localhost:[Portno]/Manage
+[The following functions can only be accessed by users with the SuperAdmin role assigned to them]

+- Add/View Available Roles: localhost:[Portno]/UserRoles
+- Manage Roles: localhost:[Portno]/Manage

 Output: